RCSD owns and operates 65 full-sized buses (including 19 propane-powered vehicles).

 Need special accommodations?
 Please contact Pupil Personnel Services at 369-6800.
 During the first two weeks of the school year our phone lines are heavily used.
 Your patience is greatly appreciated.
 Not all requests can be accommodated due to routing limitations and the needs of other students within the district.

-As part of the district’s ongoing effort to save money and resources, some routes have been altered and some bus stops have been relocated.
-Also, bell times for some schools have changed.
+As part of the district’s ongoing effort to save money and resources, some routes were altered and some bus stops were relocated.
+Also, bell times for some schools changed in the 2012-13 school year.
+Here's the list:

 Finally, please remember: NEVER pass a bus with its flashing lights on.
 Nothing is more important to us than student safety.